turkiAlothman/task-manager-with-domain-driven-design/README.md

 #### Project Editing

 - Employees have the ability to make modifications to projects, including:
 - Removing employees from specific projects to adjust team composition and responsibilities.

+### Employees and teams management features

+- View all employees within the organization including their contact info
+- Search for employees by their name
+- Filter employees by team
+- View all tasks assigned to the employee
+- View all tasks reported by the employee
+- View all activities applied by a specific employee
+- View all teams with their members